Qualytics/userguide/docs/add-datastores/teradata.md

             }
     }
     ```
-=== "Create a Source Datastore with an Existing Connection"
+=== "Creating a datastore with an existing connection"
     ```json
     {
         "name": "your_datastore_name",